bodo-ai/Bodo/docs/docs/faq.md

 Yes, Bodo DataFrames is designed as a drop-in replacement for Pandas, simply replace the import `import pandas as pd` with `import bodo.pandas as pd` to transparently accelerate and scale Pandas workloads.
-For cases where Bodo DataFrames does not support a specific Pandas operation, it will warn the user before collecting the data and continuing exectution in vanilla Pandas.
+For cases where Bodo DataFrames does not support a specific Pandas operation, it will warn the user before collecting the data and continuing execution in vanilla Pandas.

 ### What types of workloads are ideal for Bodo DataFrames?